-Welcome to Oxford Friends of the Earth Zero Carbon Homes campaign page – Please sign our petition
+Welcome to Oxford Friends of the Earth Zero Carbon Homes campaign page – Please sign our petition to our local councils

 Around 25% of our carbon emissions come from housing.
 To reduce this we need to

 • dramatically improve the energy efficiency of our homes

 • ensure that all new houses are built to be carbon neutral.

 We recently launched Fast Forward Oxfordshire which sets out a path to Zero Carbon Oxfordshire by 2040.

 Zero Carbon Homes – Our goals:

 Our aim is that all new homes built in Oxfordshire will be designed to zero carbon standards*.

 Current plans for Oxfordshire include up to 100,000 new homes.
 If new homes (however many are finally built) continue to waste energy (as most new homes will at present) then they are making the climate crisis worse.

 We need every new home to be zero carbon.